-To view how your computer has assigned your I/O addresses open Device Manager, click View at the top of the Device Manager window, click Resources by type, and then select Input/Output (IO).
-This should give you an output similar to the picture shown below.
+To view the computer I/O addresses in Windows, open Device Manager, click View at the top of the Device Manager window, click Resources by type, and then select Input/Output (IO).
+You will see output similar to the picture shown below.

-Tip: The term port is used in a number of places with your computer, an I/O port should not be confused with a physical port (connection) on the computer or network ports.
+Tip: An I/O port should not be confused with a physical port (connection) on the computer or network ports.
 See our port definition for all computer port related information.